The following scholarships are made possible by donations to Assumption High School.

 - 20th place: $1,000

-Thank you to our generous donors whose generosity make the following scholarships possible.
+Thank you to our generous donors who make the following scholarships possible.

 This scholarship was established by Dr. Paulette Freeman Adams ’60, a former member of the Board of Directors at Assumption High School, and her husband Jerry to provide a tuition grant to a current freshman or sophomore.